mikesprague/bigred-link/README.md

 This project uses [Bugsnag](https://bugsnag.com) for error reporting.
 You will need to create a free account and set up a project to get a Bugsnag key.

+You will also need a Google Developer account with a free [Safe Browsing](https://developers.google.com/safe-browsing) API key.

 ### Uses (incomplete list)

 - React